Vindevius/KelariosNotes/content/D&D Kelarios/Sessions/Session Logs/The Vile Ones Logs/Session 21 (27 Jun 2024).md

 Diana prepared a cocktail, which incapacitated an injured Astrolites.
 Meanwhile, Comrad heard a summons from Sovenia to touch his wings, which he did.
 In a whirl of motion, Sovenia reattached and healed Comrad's wings, and Comrad flew toward the fallen Astrolites.

 Astrolites roared in denial as a newly healed Comrad descended on him.
 Comrad struck him once, and then once more, this time with a Nat 20.
 "To the pain," Comrad said, as he cut off Astrolites' feet.
-Then he cut off his wrists, then his nose, and then his tongue.
+Then he cut off his hands, then his nose, and then his tongue.
 Astrolites screamed in agony as Comrad cut out each of his eyes.
 Comrad then took Astrolites by the throat flying into the sky, and then Comrad decapitated Astrolites, allowing his body to fall to the charred ground below.

 Domexius, remarking on how disappointing Astrolites was, told the party it was his turn.
 He then unleased a massive roaring cone of flames across all those before him, setting the Cloudkey Grove ablaze.